Characters: Gintama Yorozuya Gin

 - Big Damn Heroes: Too many times to count.
 It's usually accompanied by some truly fantastic snarking.

 - Brain Bleach: At the end of the Scandal Arc, his reaction to learning he did sleep with Hasegawa while absolutely wasted?
-Run as far away from him as possible to a bar where he immediately begins ordering booze to get drunk enough to forget he just learned that.
+Run as far away as possible to a bar where he immediately begins ordering booze to get drunk enough to forget he just learned that.

 - Bridal Carry: Carries Tsukuyo this way after freeing her from Jiraia's web.